Freight Shipping from San Diego to Savannah

 How much does it cost to ship freight from San Diego to Savannah?

-Full truckload (FTL) rates from San Diego, CA to Savannah, GA currently range from $5,854-$7,216 for a standard dry van load over the 2,723-mile route.
+Full truckload (FTL) rates from San Diego, CA to Savannah, GA currently range $5,854-$7,216 (roughly $2.18-$2.68 per mile over 2,723 miles).
 LTL shipments typically cost $1,698-$2,715 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Savannah?